How to make a perceptual map in PowerPoint

 There are two approaches to making a perceptual map with PowerPoint, these are:

-1. Use the free perceptual map template for PowerPoint, available for download below, or
+1. Use the free perceptual map template for PowerPoint, available for free download below, or

-2. Make a perceptual map using PowerPoint, as described further below as well.
+2. Make a perceptual map yourself using PowerPoint, as described further below as well

 This is the easiest approach of your two choices.
 Simply click the following link to download the PowerPoint slide that contains the perceptual map template – which should look like the following PowerPoint slide.